ULTIMATE PARTNER VISA CHECKLIST

 Like may other deserving couples, you have fallen in Love and met the perfect man or woman of your dreams; this a great start for any romantic relationship.
 Now of course you both wish to fulfil your dreams to be reunited in Australia.

 Continue reading our guide and top tips, remember the information is general in nature and should not be taken as specific to your circumstances.
-At any stage we are happy to assist you, what not contact us for a FREE Call-Back; an initial 10 chat will not cost you anything but have save you a lot.
+At any stage why not contact us for a FREE Call-Back, an initial 10 minute chat will not cost you anything but may save you a lot.
 Click HERE

 Registered Migration Agent

-When you appoint a professional to advise and submit your partner visa application ensure this person is registered with MARA; the Australian Government body.
-Any individual offering immigration advice must be registered with MARA.
-A MARN number or license is renewed annually with MARA.
+When you appoint a professional to advise and submit your partner visa application ensure this person is registered with MARA, the Australian Government regulatory body.
+An individual offering immigration advice must be registered with MARA and have a current MARN number or license.

-Do not give your good hard earn money to unlicensed operators, you have no come-back when your visa is refused or if you are not happy with the shoddy service.
+Please do not deal with unlicensed operators, you have no come-back when your visa is refused or if you are not happy with the shoddy service.
 For complete peace of mind always use a licensed operator.
 You may verify our credentials (or anyones licence) on the MARA website: Click HERE

 Government Identity Document